pingpong74/Minceraft/Readme.md

 ## Features

-1. UsesVulkan to allow for greate parrallism on GPU
+1. Uses Vulkan to allow for greate parrallism on GPU
 2. Use compute/Mesh shaders to create the geometry
 3. Vertex pulling optimizations